ttionya/vaultwarden-backup/README.md

 #### RCLONE_REMOTE_DIR

-Folder for storing backup files in the storage system.
+The folder where backup files are stored in the storage system.

 Default: `/BitwardenBackup/`